 Choose the conduct you want to tackle to begin with.
 Starting with something easy is a nice idea.
-You can keep your kid on track by choosing three behaviors you want to tackle.
+You can keep your kid on track by choosing three behaviours you want to tackle.
 The whole system will get confusing if you attempt to operate on too many at once.
 Make sure you stay specific.
 It’s not going to work just saying “be good,” as your child doesn’t understand precisely what you mean.
 Instead, state what it is that you want your kid to do in terms of their age or maturity level they comprehend?

 Evaluate the structure of the chart to help restore good conduct

-Ask yourself this query: Does my kid know the implications of his / her adverse behaviors?
-If the response to this issue is “no,” consider structuring the conduct chart of your child differently to assist encourage knowledge of behavioral implications and “why” we want to follow the laws of the family.
+Ask yourself this query: Does my kid know the implications of his / her adverse behaviours?
+If the response to this issue is “no,” consider structuring the conduct chart of your child differently to assist encourage knowledge of behavioural implications and “why” we want to follow the laws of the family.
 Start the day with a specified reward, but take away the reward when the rules of conduct or house are breached.

 Determine the frequency of the reward

-Consider how often your child’s healthy behavior will require feedback.
+Consider how often your child’s healthy behaviour will require feedback.
 If your child is younger, some kind of visual affirmation may be needed, such as a star, checkmark, or sticker that lets them see their progress a few times a day.
 Older kids may, however, be able to wait for feedback throughout the day.

 Your kid may need to be rewarded in the mid-morning portion, later afternoon part, or evening.
 Otherwise, you can split the day into three separate parts – before going to institute, after going back from institute and bedtime.